Why this time of the year can be anything but merry.

 I’ve been here myself!
 One of the biggest worries at this time of the year.

 Why, why, why get into debt over just a few weeks when you have a whole year ahead of you with much more prioritising importance.
-According to an article posted by Independent last year 2017:-
+According to an article posted by the Independent last year 2017:-

-‘Nearly six in ten households say they make sacrifices to buy Christmas presents and of those with children 31 per cent are relying on credit to fund their purchases’.
+‘Nearly six in ten households say they make sacrifices to buy Christmas presents and of those with children 31 percent are relying on credit to fund their purchases.

-‘One in five say are they are likely to increase spending on their credit card as a result while 14 per cent take out an unsecured or payday loan’.
+‘One in five say are they are likely to increase spending on their credit card as a result while 14 percent take out an unsecured or payday loan’.

-‘On average Brits anticipate spending £342 on Christmas presents this year with £303 going on credit cards’.
+‘On average Brits anticipate spending £342 on Christmas presents this year with £303 going on credit cards.

 This is a huge concern and even greater this year due to the drastic government changes.
-Trying to over spend on fancy food, decorations and expensive gifts just to impress and compete with others, is purely foolish!
+Trying to overspend on fancy food, decorations, and expensive gifts just to impress and compete with others, is purely foolish!
 You shouldn’t feel that you are being judged by others.
 Why spend what you don’t have?
 Spend within your budget and capacity.
 The end result only affects you.
 Just because someone gifted you a £200 gift, doesn’t mean you need to do the same or top that.
 And they shouldn’t expect it either.

-Isolation, Loneliness, Social Circles
+Isolation, Loneliness, Social Circle

 Family Stress and Pressures

 Yeah! it’s Christmas so everything changes, Right?
 Wrong!
 Just because it is Christmas, the usual daily, weekly chores and routines don’t magically disappear.
 They are very much still in play with the added pressures of getting organised and prepped for the Christmas Bonanza… To top it up, if you have children they’ll be soon on school holiday.
-Then there is who to invite, the parents, in-laws, brothers, sisters, uncles, aunts etc… the list is endless.
+Then there is who to invite, the parents, in-laws, brothers, sisters, uncles, aunts, etc… the list is endless.
 In addition to, the stress if certain family members don’t get on.
 Holly Molly!
 What a fiasco!
-Now what about those divorced families?
+Now, what about those divorced families?
 Now that is another whole ball game of stress.